This blog may contain affiliate links. Read our disclosure policy for more info.

 24. Visit Otamahua / Quail Island

-Another cheap activity that you can easily do from Christchurch is to hop on the ferry from Lyttleton to Quail Island, which costs just $15 NZD for an adult and $7.50 for a child.
+Another cheap activity that you can easily do from Christchurch is to hop on the ferry from Lyttleton to Quail Island, which costs just $15 NZD each way for an adult and $7.50 NZD for a child.

 To use its Maori name, Otamahua, the island is named after the Quail (known locally as the koreke), which is now extinct.
 The island is filled with unique native flora and fauna as well as many native birds like the kingfisher and fantail.
 You may even spot the cute little blue-eyed penguins at one of the beaches on the island.

-A day-trip to Quail Island is the perfect way to spend a sunny day in Christchurch.
-The waters here are ideal for swimming (although a little cold at just 13 Celsius) and the beaches are stunning and uncrowded.
+A day trip from Christchurch to Quail Island is the perfect way to spend a sunny day.
+The waters here are ideal for swimming (although a little cold at just 13 Celsius/55 Fahrenheit) and the beaches are stunning and uncrowded.

 25. Willowbank Wildlife Reserve

 Wildlife lovers will thoroughly enjoy this fun, but cheap, activity in Christchurch!
 The Willowbank Wildlife Reserve is home to plenty of animals that you can observe.
 The reserve is huge and is divided into 3 categories: farmyard, New Zealand, and Zoo/Exotic animals.

 You can see alpacas, llamas, miniature horses, Clydesdale horses, peacocks, and more in the farmyard section.
 While, the New Zealand section is home to possums, tuatara, and native birds like kaka, kea, and the morepork.
 The New Zealand section is also where the North Island Brown Kiwi Sanctuary is.
 Finally, in the Zoo/Exotics section, there are emus, iguanas, gibbons, and a ring-tailed lemur.